TengMCing/PhD/Thesis/04-chap4.html.md

-# Tools for Automated Residual Plot Assessment: autovi and autovi.web
+# Software for Automated Residual Plot Assessment: autovi and autovi.web

 Regression software is widely available today, but tools for effective diagnostics are still lagging.
 Although it is advised to diagnose a linear model by plotting residuals, it required human effort which can be prohibit the efforts.
 Here we describe a new R package that includes a computer vision model for automated assessment of residual plots, and an accompanying shiny app for ease of use.